usdot-jpo-ode/asn1_codec/README.md

 1. Execute: `$ cd build`
 1. Execute: `$ cmake ..`
 1. Execute: `$ make`
-1. This should create (in the build directory you are in) the following executables: `adm` and `aem`.
-ONLY `adm` is working now.
+1. This should create (in the build directory you are in) the following executables: `acm` and `aem`.
+ONLY `acm` is working now.
 1. Edit the configuration file `build/config/example.properties`
     1. Change the topics in this file for the consumer and producer (for example): `asn1.j2735.topic.consumer=j2735asn1per` and `asn1.j2735.topic.producer=j2735asn1xer`
     1. Change the broker IP address (for example): `metadata.broker.list=172.17.0.1:9092`

-## Running the adm standalone and just processing an input XML file (with hex byte strings).
+## Running the acm standalone and just processing an input XML file (with hex byte strings).

-1. You can run the adm WITHOUT kafka to test it.
+1. You can run the acm WITHOUT kafka to test it.
 1. The test file I have been using is: `asn1_codec/data/InputData.Ieee1609Dot2Data.packed.xml`
     - If the file has newlines/pretty printed parsing fails.
 	- I think this reflects most of the recent metadata file format.
 1. Test from the `build` directory using the following command:
-    - `$ ./adm -F -c config/example.properties ../data/InputData.Ieee1609Dot2Data.packed.xml`
+    - `$ ./acm -F -c config/example.properties ../data/InputData.Ieee1609Dot2Data.packed.xml`
         - `-F` is for file input.
 The file is the operand.
         - `-c` is the configuration file (probably useless in this case, but consumed none the less).

-## Running the adm with kafka
+## Running the acm with kafka

-1. You can run the adm WITH kafka to test it.
+1. You can run the acm WITH kafka to test it.
 1. The test file I have been using is: `asn1_codec/data/InputData.Ieee1609Dot2Data.Bsm.packed.xml`
     - If the file has newlines/pretty printed parsing fails.
 	- I think this reflects most of the recent metadata file format.
 1. Test from the `build` directory using the following command:
-    - `$ ./adm -c config/example.properties`
+    - `$ ./acm -c config/example.properties`

 # Notes, etc.